mfornace/lilwil/README.md

 ## `liblilwil` Python API

 `liblilwil` refers to the Python extension module being compiled.
 The `liblilwil` Python handlers all use the official CPython API.
-Doing so is really not too hard beyond managing `PyObject *` lifetimes.
+Doing so is not too hard beyond managing `PyObject *` lifetimes.

 ### Exposed Python functions via C API